How to Start Seeds?

 Seed-starting Trays and Pots

 Seed trays or growing pots are needed to serve as the initial container of your growing seedlings.
 There are various types of trays and pots that you could use.
-You can recycle materials such as empty toilet paper, coffee cups, egg trays and egg shells, milk or juice carton boxes to serve as growing pots for seeds.
+You can recycle materials such as empty toilet paper rolls, coffee cups, egg trays and egg shells, milk or juice carton boxes to serve as growing pots for seeds.
 They are a great way to reuse materials instead of letting them go to waste.

 There are also ready made seed trays that you could purchase.
 They usually vary in sizes and these trays have a particular number of cells where you can sow the seed individually.
 One advantage of this is that you don’t need to do thinning anymore.